prestonlab/tesser_successor/README.md

 ## Code for implementing the SR model on the Tesser fMRI data

+This is the repository for implementing successor representation (SR) model on behavioral and neuroimaging data from the Tesser experiment.
-You can find more information about the study [here](https://github.com/prestonlab/tesser_successor/wiki).
+You can find more information about Tesser [here](https://github.com/prestonlab/tesser_successor/wiki).

 All code libraries for reading in behavioral data and simulations should be under tesser (e.g., `from tesser import network`).
 Notebooks can be placed in the main directory.
 Notebooks should generally not have function definitions; instead, add a function to the relevant module and import that module in your notebook.